Traditionally Modern Food

 • Furthermore, add salt.
 Strain and add the jaggery syrup and mix well

-• Turn on the stove to medium flame and add 2 tbsp of ghee; mix well and cook
+• Turn on the stove to medium flame and add 2 tablespoon of ghee; mix well and cook

 • Keep mixing and continue cooking for 3 minutes